-- The agency decides to proceed by adjudication instead of rulemaking;99 - The denial is based on scientifically or technically complex judgments, such as determining that new information presented by petitioners is insufficient or less reliable than the information on which the agency based its previous regulatory decision;100 - The agency has "considered a great deal of material and reached a reasoned conclusion";101 - When the petitioner's interests are "primarily economic" (as opposed to "grave health and safety problems" where the facts demonstrate urgency), the courts are "particularly reluctant" to overturn denials;102 and - The denial is based on a "balancing of competing priorities"103-though the legitimacy of grounds like limited resources or competing priorities is the subject of an active judicial debate, as explored in the next section on Massachusetts v.
+- The denial is based on scientifically or technically complex judgments, such as determining that new information presented by petitioners is insufficient or less reliable than the information on which the agency based its previous regulatory decision;101 - The agency has "considered a great deal of material and reached a reasoned conclusion";102 - When the petitioner's interests are "primarily economic" (as opposed to "grave health and safety problems" where the facts demonstrate urgency), the courts are "particularly reluctant" to overturn denials; 103 and - The denial is based on a "balancing of competing priorities" 104-though the legitimacy of grounds like limited resources or competing priorities is the subject of an active judicial debate, as explored in the next section on Massachusetts v.
 EPA.